 Steve Gates started drumming professionally in the 60’s at the ripe old age of 16 with big bands around the midwest ballroom circuit.
 These gigs included many appearances at the world famous Surf Ballroom in Clear Lake Iowa.
 He studied jazz performance at North Texas State University, where he recorded with bassist Richard Bowden.
 Now retired from a career as a United Airlines pilot, he has returned to the drum set and performs regularly around the Rochester club scene.
 He has appeared in the Rochester International Jazz Festival 3 times and has played with Jonathan Feldman, Sonny Miles and Katie Ernst, among many others.
 Steve can be heard on the The Jonathan Feldman Trio’s first CD, Straight Ahead and Blue.

 Al Biles is Professor Emeritus in the School of Interactive Games and Media at RIT.
 Among other things, he taught Digital Audio Production, Computer Music, Artificial Intelligence, Human-Computer Interaction, and programming of various flavors.
 Much of his research focused on computer jazz improvisation, as realized in Al Biles & GenJam.
-Al learned to play jazz at jam sessions, with two 7-year stretches where he was in the house band for a weekly jam: in the Kansas City area during the 70’s and in Rochester during the 80’s.
-Along with other members of this quartet, he’s a regular at a weekly session in Rochester that’s been going on for over 40 years.
+Al learned to play jazz at jam sessions, with two 7-year stretches in the house band for a weekly jam: in the KC area during the 70’s and Rochester in the 80’s.
+Along with others in this quartet, he’s a regular at a weekly Rochester session that’s been going on for over 40 years.
 Like Chuck, Al made a couple of COVID purchases: an Adams A-9 trumpet and an Adams Sonic flugelhorn, both from Austin Custom Brass in KC.
 He is now a happy member of the Adams Family!